kepbod/rampage_alu/README.md

 The first thirteen columns of `rampage_entropy.txt` are the same as `rampage_peaks.txt`.

-The additional two columns are listed below
+The additional two columns are listed below:

 | Field       | Description                   |
 | :---------: | :---------------------------- |
 | Entropy     | Entropy of RAMPAGE peak       |
 | 3' end      | 3' end of read pairs in peak  |

+Note:

+1. You could run with multiple threads using `-p THREAD`.

 Example: